United Free Church of Scotland: The continuing UFC, 1929–present

 Voluntaryism led some to oppose the union (the United Free Church Association, led by James Barr – minister of Govan and Labour MP for Motherwell).
 When it came, 13,000 UFC members remained outside, calling themselves the United Free Church (Continuing).
 The phrase 'continuing' was used for five years to avoid confusion between the remaining United Free Church and the pre-union Church.
 It was dropped from the title in 1934.
 An agreement between the parties avoided the property disputes of the 1900 union.
 UFC members increased slightly during the 1930s, to a peak of 23,000 by 1939, but it never regained anywhere near the numbers it had had prior to the union with the Church of Scotland.

 The ongoing UFC continues in the 'broad evangelical' tradition.

 The continuing UFC agreed to permit the ordination of female ministers in 1929.
 The church elected a woman as its moderator in 1960, when Elizabeth Barr became the first female moderator of a general assembly of a Scottish church.

 The General Assembly of the United Free Church of Scotland meets annually, beginning on the Wednesday after the first Sunday in June, and lasting until the Friday.
 Since 2008, they have committed to having the General Assembly in a central location, meeting in the Salutation Hotel, Perth.

+At its 50th anniversary, in 1979, the denomination had 86 congregations across Scotland, with 12,386 members.
+These were served by 74 ministers (including 24 retired), and 926 elders.

 In 2016, they had 60 ordained ministers, including retired and those serving part-time.
 There were three students, and a further three probationer ministers.
 The denomination has 388 Elders, and 255 Deacons, Managers or board members who are not Elders.

 In 2023, there were 22 serving ministers, along with seven Ministry Assistants.
 There was one Student Minister, and 22 Retired Ministers.
 The denomination has 300 Elders, and 183 Deacons, Managers or board members who are not Elders.
 The total membership (Communicants) at the end of 2023 was 1782 individuals.